Michael Underwood: Career

 Underwood attended Weston Favell Academy in Northampton; he later graduated from the University of Plymouth's Rolle College, Exmouth with a BEd (Hons) in Drama & Performance.

-Before winning a six-week CBBC presenting contract on the BBC television show Whatever You Want, Underwood had previously made it to the last four in interviews for the Blue Peter vacancy subsequently filled by Simon Thomas.
+Before winning a six-week CBBC presenting contract on the BBC television gameshow Whatever You Want (broadcast on Saturday 24th April 1999), Underwood had previously made it to the last four in interviews for the Blue Peter vacancy subsequently filled by Simon Thomas.

 Underwood was an entertainment correspondent for the ITV Breakfast programme GMTV from 2005 until 2008.
 In 2006, Underwood duetted with The X Factor contestant Andy Abraham on the Christmas single, "December Brings Me Back To You".

 Underwood competed in the 2008 series of Dancing on Ice, partnered by professional skater Melanie Lambert.
 However, he pulled out of the series following a broken ankle in the run-up to the third show.
 They took part in the show the following year for the fourth series.

 Underwood presented on Heart FM from April 2013, filling in with Zoe Hanson.
 He left this role in December 2013.

 In early 2014, he presented the ITV entertainment series Let Me Entertain You on Saturday nights.
 Underwood was a reporter on the ITV series Surprise Surprise until 2015 and Real Stories with Ranvir Singh until 2016.
 He has been a stand-in entertainment reporter on Good Morning Britain multiple times.
 He is a reporter on the Channel 5 series Do the Right Thing with Eamonn and Ruth.

 He appeared in the music video for Wet Wet Wet's single "Too Many People".

 In 2020, due to lack of work he announced that he was to retire from presenting and had become a teacher.
 However he returned to presenting shortly after and is currently the host of the Channel 4 daytime show 'Tool Club'.

+As of September 2024, Michael announced on LinkedIn that he was happy to be starting a new full-time position as a Key Stage (KS)2 Form Teacher, at King’s College School, Wimbledon.

-Underwood joined digital station Virgin Radio Groove for to its weekend line-up in the 10am-2pm slot after fronting Virgin Radio's 500 Words: Black Lives Matter children's writing competition alongside his wife Angellica Bell.
+However, he will continue to present his weekend morning show 10am - 2pm on Virgin Radio Chilled.
+Underwood joined digital station Virgin Radio Groove for its weekend line-up in the 10am-2pm slot after fronting Virgin Radio's 500 Words: Black Lives Matter children's writing competition alongside his wife Angellica Bell.